KunalMansukhani/Crypto-News-Notifier/README.txt

-Author - Prerak Mathur & Hima Mallampati
-Application Name - Sports Broadcast Notification Application
+Application Name - Crypto news notifier

 There are three componenets in the application - Broker, Client (Subscriber), Server (Publisher).
 Install all the dependencies.